 Born Phillip Houston Coe in July 1839 in Gonzales, Texas, to Elizabeth Parker Coe and Phillip Haddox Coe, Phil would grow up to be called one of Texas’ greatest gunfighters.

-In September 1861, he joined the Confederate forces in Houston, Texas to fight in the Civil War and was quickly made a 3rd Lieutenant.
-However, just a few months later, in December, he was mustered out due to illness.
+In September 1861, he joined the Confederate forces in Houston, Texas, to fight in the Civil War and was quickly made a 3rd Lieutenant.
+However, just a few months later, he was mustered out due to illness in December.

 In March 1862, he re-joined the Confederate forces, enlisting in the 36th Texas Cavalry, fighting for over a year, when he left the force in April 1863.

-After the war over, it is thought that he served with Ben Thompson under Emperor Maximilian in Mexico.
+After the war was over, it is thought that he served with Ben Thompson under Emperor Maximilian in Mexico.
 Under famous gunfighter and gambler Ben Thompson, Coe would hone his shooting and gambling skills.

 By late 1869 he was in Brenham, where his sister, Delilah, and her family lived.
-There, he met and gambled with such notorious individuals as James Madison Brown, John Wesley Hardin, and William P. Longley.
+He met and gambled with such notorious individuals as James Madison Brown, John Wesley Hardin, and William P. Longley.
 Next, he went to Salina, Kansas, in 1870, but by May 1871, he had moved on to the wild Kansas cowtown of Abilene.
 Also, there were Ben Thompson and Bill Hickok, who was serving as city marshal.

-Coe and Thompson soon went into a partnership operating the Bull’s Head Saloon, one of the wildest places in the already wild cowtown.
-This, of course, created dissension between Thompson and Coe with City Marshal, Bill Hickok.
+Coe and Thompson soon entered a partnership operating the Bull’s Head Saloon, one of the wildest places in the already wild cowtown.
+This, of course, created friction between Thompson and Coe with City Marshal Bill Hickok.
 Though there were several disagreements, tension rose again when Thompson and Coe hanged an oversize painting of a Texas Longhorn, complete in its “full masculinity” at the Bull’s Head Saloon.
 Most Abilene townspeople were offended by the sign and demanded the animal’s anatomy be altered.
 As a result, Hickok stood by with a shotgun as the necessary deletions were made to the painting.
 No doubt, the tension was so thick it could be cut with a knife, and the alteration was made without serious incident.